HonoMystes/R_temporaria_Metagenomics/README.md

 `conda install -c bioconda fastp`

 `snap install yq`

+For the python script we need to install:

+`pip install pyyaml`

+`pip install pandas`

+`pip install matplotlib-venn`

+##### Note:
+If the installing of the packages is not working try:

+`sudo apt install pyhton3-pyyaml`

+`sudo apt install pyhton3-pandas`

+`sudo apt install pyhton3-matplotlib-venn`

 ## Usage
 Uptade the ConfigFile.yml to your desire and then the analysis by start with running the *demu.sh* script:\